phanorcoll/goland-exercises/README.md

 - [**(Binary Gap)**](https://github.com/phanorcoll/goland-exercises/tree/master/binarygap) - Find longest sequence of zeros in binary representation of an integer.

 - [**(Reverse slice)**](https://github.com/phanorcoll/goland-exercises/tree/master/reverseslice) - Takes a slice of int and returns the reverse content.

+- [**(Length of Winter)**](https://github.com/phanorcoll/goland-exercises/tree/master/winter) - Splits the slice of temperatures into winter and summer and returns the length of winter.